 The vaccine reduces your likelihood of severe effects of the virus if you are infected.
 While it offers you greater protection, it does not mean you are 100% immune.
-The highest level of protection will happen two to three weeks after you have had your second dose of the vaccine.

 Researchers will continue to gather evidence about how well and how long the vaccine works in the population.
 This will build on the evidence of benefit found in the clinical trials that took place before the vaccines were authorised as safe to use in the UK.